North Korea: A Hidden World

 After breakfast, we visit the Siberian Tiger Park in the north-west of Harbin; covering an area of 1,440,000 square metres, it is the largest natural park for wild Siberian tigers in the world.
 It was built in 1996 to protect the severely endangered species and is now home to 500 purebred Siberian tigers as well as white tigers, Bengali tigers, lynx, leopards and black pumas.
-Later we head to the railway station and board our train for Shenyang, which completes the 600km journey in less than three hours.
+Later we head to the railway station and board our bullet train for Shenyang, which completes the 600km journey in less than three hours.

 Depart Harbin Train G50, 13.30

 Arrive Shenyang 15.23

 On arrival at the central rail station, we transfer to our hotel.